spawnfest/fluid_views_tribune/README.md

 ### Locations

-Locations are GenServers that represent an x/y coordinate on the map.
-A Location manages its own plant growth based on its biome type, jungle or steppes, and communicates events to the PubSub Registry.
+Locations represent an x/y coordinate on the map.
+A Location manages its own plant growth based on its biome type, jungle, or steppes and communicates events to the PubSub Registry.

 ### Animals

 Animals are born with a random set of genes (used for turning) and a random name (used for linage tracking / reproduction).
-An animal communicates with a Location via the World Registry, and also publishes live events to the PubSub Registry.
+An animal can communicate with a Location via the World Registry to check for food.
+An animal will also publish its life events to the PubSub Registry.

+On each tick an animal will attempt to eat.
+If there is no food it will try to reproduce.
+If it does not have enough energy for reproduction the animal will rotate (based on its genes) and move one.

+When an animal reproduces, its offspring is a copy of the parent.
+The child  will have a mutated gene and a newly generated name based on the parent's name.

 ### Narration